Photos: The scene at the Georgia-Alabama game

 1 /

-Former President Donald Trump waves to fans during the first half of the football game between Alabama and Georgia at Bryant-Denny Stadium, Saturday, Sept.
-28, 2024, in Tuscaloosa, Al. (Jason Getz / AJC)
+Alabama defenders huddle as the lights go red during the start of the fourth quarter against Georgia at Bryant-Denny Stadium, Saturday, Sept.
+28, 2024, in Tuscaloosa, Al. Alabama won 41-34.
+(Jason Getz / AJC)

 Cookie Settings